solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Note that MySQL Workbench can automatically initiate an SSL-secured connection to Azure Database for MySQL.
-However, it is recommended to use the [SSL public certificate] in your connections.
+However, it is recommended to use the [SSL public certificate] in the connections.
 To bind the SSL public certificate to MySQL Workbench, choose the downloaded certificate file as the **SSL CA File** on the **SSL** tab.